atingupta2006/oci-multi-tier-web-app-ecommerce/ARCHITECTURE_FLEXIBILITY.md

 ## Best Practices

 ### 1. Start Simple
-Begin with defaults (Supabase + in-process workers) and scale when needed.
+Begin with defaults (SQLite + in-process workers) and scale when needed.

 ### 2. Test Migration Path
 Before moving to production, test migration in staging: